apache/sedona/docs/api/sql/Optimizer.md

 Introduction: Perform a range join or distance join but broadcast one of the sides of the join.
 This maintains the partitioning of the non-broadcast side and doesn't require a shuffle.
 Sedona uses broadcast join only if the correct side has a broadcast hint.
-The supported join type - broadcast side combinations are
+The supported join type - broadcast side combinations are:

 * Inner - either side, preferring to broadcast left if both sides have the hint
 * Left semi - broadcast right
 * Left anti - broadcast right